-I toured with her for a few weeks on the US west coast in March 2011.
+I toured with her for three weeks on the US west coast in March 2011.
 It was exciting, titillating, insane, abusive, riveting, exhilarating, exhausting, infuriating, and much more.
-Despite the difficulties, I am so glad I did it, because it changed my life.
-It made me realize that I could write music and that I have the talent to make something good happen on stage.
+Despite the challenges, I am so glad I did it, because it changed my life.
+It made me realize that I could write music and that I have the talent to make something really good happen on stage.

-She talks a lot on stage, and my job during those times was to concentrate on vamping, sometimes for 20 minutes or more, while she talked.
-I heard her say a lot of things, but nothing like what came out of her mouth at Yoshi’s in San Francisco two years after I toured with her.
-When I heard the audio from Yoshi’s, I was horrified both by what she said and by what she did to herself and her career.
+She talks a lot during her shows, and my job during those times was to concentrate on vamping, sometimes for 20 minutes or more, while she talked.
+I heard her say a lot of things, but nothing like what she said at Yoshi’s in San Francisco two years after I toured with her.
+When I heard the audio from Yoshi’s, I was startled both by what she said and by what she did to herself and her career in the process.

-I want people who might listen to and hopefully like my music to know that I could not be further from the point of view that is ascribed to her.
-I did not sign on to a tour knowing that two years later she would publicly represent herself as a bigot, intentionally or not.
+I want people who listen to and hopefully like my music to know that I could not be further from the point of view that is ascribed to her.
+I did not sign on to a tour knowing that two years later she would publicly, if unintentionally, represent herself as a bigot.
 I was a musician who took the job because it was a gig with a name.
 If I had it to do again, knowing only what I knew then, I would do the same.
-Now, I am happy to have a relatively high profile tour on my resume, but I also wish to distance myself from the point of view currently ascribed to her, because it’s not mine.
+Now, I am happy to have a relatively high profile tour on my resume, but I also wish to distance myself from the point of view currently and possibly unfairly ascribed to her, because it’s not mine.

 Thanks for reading.